mapbox/mapboxgl-powerbi/readme.md

 Make sense of your big & dynamic location data with the Mapbox Visual for Power BI.
 Quickly design high-performance map visuals using graduated circles, clusters, and interactive heatmaps.
 Even customize your Mapbox visual with custom shapes, imagery, and design using [Mapbox Studio](www.mapbox.com/studio).
 Check out the [Mapbox Gallery](https://www.mapbox.com/gallery/) to get a sense of what's possible with Studio.

-Comming soon as a PowerBI Custom Visual to the Microsoft Office Store.
+Drop in the Mapbox Visual to your Power BI dashboard from the [Microsoft Office Store](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381472?tab=Overview).

 ![](https://dl.dropbox.com/s/kymonz28oanehje/PowerBI-2.gif)